akhule/akhule/README.md

 - 👋 Hi, I’m @akhule
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Blockcain Energy Trading
+- 💞️ I’m looking to collaborate on Blockchain Energy Trading
 - 📫 How to reach me at akhulemguga.am@gmail.com

 <!---